vineethgupthab/vineethgupthab.github.io/README.md

 - Winner of the challenge out of 80+ participants worldwide: developed a framework for automatically mapping doctors to hospitals using BERT encoding and cosine similarity.

+Extras
+- I am trying to build a system for students to optimize their resume according to a particular job description.
+The initial phase of it is developed and deployed [here](https://huggingface.co/spaces/vineethgupthab/job_description_and_resume_analyzer).

 ## Contact

 - Email: [vineeth.guptha@email.com](mailto:vineeth.guptha@gmail.com)